opfesoft/sol-docs/db/characters/mail.md

 ### body

 The text contained in the mail.
+Maximum length is 8000 characters.

 ### has\_items